ace0/file-encryption/README.md

 **Decryption using Yubikey PIV Smartcard**

-Requires presence of the public-key encrypted symmetric key *encryption.key.enc*.
+This example requires the public-key encrypted symmetric key *encryption.key.enc* in the same directory.
 You can use a specific key using the `-k` option.
 ```
 /encryptFile -y -p 01:03 -f file_to_encrypt.enc -d
 ```